xyzzy/cerberus/README.md

 Name : Cerberus_001

 Introduction :
-    Cerberus001 is a gerneral purpose network control card which the size is very small for mobil use.
+    Cerberus001 is a general purpose network control card which the size is very small for mobil use.
 On board processor is Intel StrongARM SA1110 206M Hz with 64 MB SDRAM and 16MB flash.
 One 10base ethernet controller is equipped on board for network.
 The control card can receive or transmit the